 Directed by Otto Bell

-This delightful documentary set in the Altai mountains of Mongolia follows 13-year-old Aisholpan as her father trains her to become the first female Eagle Hunter.
+Grade: PASSThis delightful documentary set in the Altai mountains of Mongolia follows 13-year-old Aisholpan as her father trains her to become the first female eagle hunter.
 For centuries, the tradition of capturing eagles and training them to hunt has passed from father to son, and in a village run by elders who do not see the value of women behind domestic duties, Aisholpan surprisingly comes from a family whose support for her is unwavering.
-We see a cunning and guiling Aisholpan wrestle boys to the ground or best them at chess whilst training for the great eagle hunter festival that she is hell-bent on winning.
-These may be a people who live in gurs, but the gurs have solar panels, so of course modernization has found its way to the remote foothills of the Mongolian wasteland.
+We see a cunning Aisholpan wrestle boys to the ground or best them at chess, all the while training for the great eagle-hunter festival that she is hellbent on winning.
 This ethereal film, with mountainous landscapes that take your breath away, passes the Bechdel test easily.
 We see Aisholpan's classmates cheering her on, we see her sisters talking about how proud they are of her, and her mother proud that she is "as brave as any man."
-The only conversations about men in this film are the ones men have amongst themselves of their superiority to women, which provides the lone comic relief.
+The only conversations about men in this film are the ones men have among themselves of their superiority to women, which provides the lone comic relief.
 This is a breathtaking documentary that shows when we encourage our daughters, amazing things happen.

 Directed by Ann Marie Fleming